What’s up, people! In this post, I am going to touch on the subject of GoPro Field of Video aka. FOV.

 Regardless of the camera model, from Hero 3+ to Hero 10 Black, users have five field of view options to choose from.
 Out of the five, only two come with the fisheye effect.
 We shall shortly discuss all five FOV options.

 How to zoom with a GoPro

 Obviously, the quickest and easiest way to zoom in with your GoPro is to use either the Medium or the Narrow Field of View options, depending on how much you want to zoom in.

-This will require a little bit of work in post-production but it works great and you will end up with nice Full HD video after you’ve cropped it.
+This will require a little bit of work in post-production but it works great and you will end up with a nice Full HD video after you’ve cropped it.